dinhvle/wordpress-docker/README.md

 Using Docker to create a WordPress working environment.

 ## Requirements
-You just need Docker install
+You just need Docker/Compose installed

 ## Getting Started
 Build the WordPress project with